monastyrskyy/monastyrskyy.github.io/_posts/2019-7-12-real_estate_predictions.md

 ---
-title: "Real Estate Predictions - Kaggle"
+title: "Real Estate Predictions Part 1 - Kaggle"
 date: 2019-7-12
 excerpt: "In this project I take a dive into real estate data to predict housing prices using machine learning techniques such as random forests, XGBoost, as well as parameter tuning, linear regression, and more."
 mathjax: "true"